 On January 1, 2019, we entered into an employment agreement with Stephen C. Glover (the "Glover Employment Agreement").
 Under the terms of the Glover Employment Agreement, he holds the position of Chief Executive Officer and receives a base salary of \$450,000 annually, which base salary amount is subject to periodic adjustment by the board of directors or the compensation committee.
 In addition, Mr. Glover is eligible to receive an annual bonus, with a target amount equal to fifty percent (50%) of Mr. Glover's base salary.
-The actual amount of each annual bonus will be based upon the level of achievement of our corporate objectives and Mr. Glover's individual objectives, in each case, as established by us and Mr. Glover's individual performance objectives for a year shall be made by us in our reasonable discretion.
+The actual amount of each annual bonus will be based upon the level of achievement of our corporate objectives and Mr. Glover's individual objectives, in each case, as established by us and Mr. Glover for the calendar year with respect to which the annual bonus relates.
+The determination of the level of achievement of the corporate objectives and the Mr. Glover's individual performance objectives for a year shall be made by us in our reasonable discretion.
 In addition, pursuant to the terms of the Glover Employment Agreement, Mr. Glover is eligible to receive, from time to time, equity awards under our existing equity incentive plan, or any other equity incentive plan we may adopt in the future, and the terms and conditions of such awards, if any, will be determined by our board of directors or Compensation Committee, in their discretion.
 Mr. Glover is also eligible to participate in any executive benefit plan or program we adopt.